 The formation of a children’s choir was a goal from the beginning, and it became a reality in the fall of 2014.
-The Circle City Children’s Choir now performs with us at our concerts, as well as performing on their own at youth-oriented events.
+The Circle City Children’s Choir performs with us at our concerts, as well as performing on their own at youth-oriented events.
 As of 2019, there is also an Advanced Children’s Choir as well as Juniors, ages 5 through 8.

 Another early goal was a European tour.
 That goal was realized in 2016 when we took 30 members on a week-long concert tour with stops in Prague, Vienna, and Budapest.

 Although nearly all of our singers are amateurs and some had never sung in a choir before, we are now a community choir that Corona can be proud of, thanks to the guidance of our talented director, Angela Rosser!